espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

    want application level security.
 The unified provisioning framework allows application to choose the security as deemed suitable.

--  Compact Data Representation: The protocol uses Google Protobufs as a data representation for session setup and Wi-Fi provisioning.
+-  Compact Data Representation: The protocol uses Google Protocol Buffers as a data representation for session setup and Wi-Fi provisioning.
 They provide a compact data representation and ability to parse the data in multiple programming languages in native format.
    Please note that this data representation is not forced on application specific data and the developers may choose the representation of their choice.

-The following components are offered:
+The following components are offered as part of the provisioning
+infrastructure:

--  **Unified Provisioning Specification:** A specification to *securely* transfer Wi-Fi credentials to the device, independent of the transport (SoftAP, BLE)
+-  **Unified Provisioning Specification:** A specification to *securely* transfer Wi-Fi credentials to the device, independent of the transport (SoftAP, BLE).
+More details `here`_.

 -  **IDF Components:** Software modules that implement this specification in the device firmware, available through ESP-IDF